georgetor2020/aws-parameter-store/lab2/README.md

 Note that the following two template parameters have been pre-populated to set variables DevPass and DevLogin from the Parameter Store.

-Save the CloudFormation template, and create a stack.
+**Save the CloudFormation template**, and create a stack.
 The stack will create an Aurora MySQL serverless database, and a lambda function.
 We’ll come back to the lambda in the next lab.

 ## 2. Create the database, using CloudFormation